 New Designs are ready!

-What a great experience to finally see the samples of our new designs printed and ready for you!
+What a great experience to finally see our new designs printed and ready for you!
 Linen Tea Towels featuring snowy town getting ready for Christmas, rural winter setting and kids playing in the snow; new beautiful Dinner Napkins, linen towels with tropical designs that are so loved by our Caribbean customers – all of these designs were created during 2020 – 2021.
 Yes, we are working and keep creating beautiful linen towels for your homes!

 Natural Linen Towels